Skip to main content

 6. Slowly, in a controlled manner, lower the bar.
 Do not allow your back to round.

-Alternatives: You can also perform this movement as a kettlebell or dumbbell leg exercise.
+Alternatives: You can also perform this deadlift as a kettlebell or dumbbell leg exercise.

 9. BARBELL BACK SQUAT